Alfalfa Herb

 This herb is an immune system stimulant that promotes normal blood clotting.
 It has several conditions in which is used for specific health benefits:

-• Atheroclerosis.
+• Atherosclerosis.
 Can lower cholesterol levels and shrink plaques lining arteries.

 • Cancer.
 Extract increases white blood cell production to reverse immune suppression caused by Cytoxan chemotherapy.

-• Endometriosis and osteoporosis.
-Conatins phytoestrogens which block estrogen production, reducing estrogen effect on endometriosis and bone loss.
+• Endometriosis.
+Conatins phytoestrogens which block estrogen production, reducing estrogen effect on endometriosis.

 • Menopause Again, phytoestrogens reduce symptoms and reduce risk of breast cancer.